-JIM HUANG, CFA, CGA, PRESIDENT & PORTFOLIO MANAGER OF T.I.P.
-WEALTH MANAGER INC.
+PRESIDENT & PORTFOLIO

+MANAGER OF T.I.P.
+WEALTH

+MANAGER INC.

-- Jim Huang, CFA, CGA, is the President and Portfolio Manager of T.I.P.
-Wealth Manager Inc., and will act as portfolio manager on behalf of the Investment Manager. - He has over 2 decades of investment experience and was a Vice-President and portfolio manager at Natcan Investment Management Inc. and its predecessor Altamira Management Ltd. from November 1998 to March 2006.
-Prior to that, from February 1996 to November 1998, he was a Senior Research Analyst/Investment Officer at Sun Life of Canada. - Mr. Huang started his career with BBN James Capel Inc. and First Energy Capital Corp., both located in Calgary, Alberta. - As lead or co-manager while working at Natcan/Altamira, Mr. Huang has managed or co-managed over \$2 billion in mutual funds and institutional assets, including all of the resource and equity income products in the Altamira and National Bank mutual fund families.
-Altamira Energy Fund, Altamira Resource
+Jim Huang, CFA, CGA, is the President and Portfolio Manager of T.I.P.
+Wealth Manager Inc., and will act as portfolio manager on behalf of the Investment Manager.

+Mr. Huang has over 2 decades of investment experience and was a Vice-President and portfolio manager at Natcan Investment Management Inc. and its predecessor Altamira Management Ltd. from November 1998 to March 2006.
+Prior to that, from February 1996 to November 1998, he was a Senior Research Analyst/Investment Officer at Sun Life of Canada.

+- Mr. Huang started his career with BBN James Capel Inc. and First Energy Capital Corp., both located in Calgary, Alberta. - As lead or co-manager while working at Natcan/Altamira, Mr. Huang has managed or co-managed over \$2 billion in mutual funds and institutional assets, including all of the resource and equity income ration, etc.